franciscoj-londonoh/Exposome-Data-Challenge/README.md

 ## Conclusions
-In general, the Exposome data is high dimensional, thus introducing several challenges to the PCA allows the reduction of the dimensionality of the data to use less complex and computing challenging models but some interpretability and partial information could be compromise in this case.
+PCA implementation allows high dimensionality reduction of the Exposome data that can to use less complex and computing challenging models but some interpretability and partial information could be compromise in this case.
-Deep learning allows the use of massive amount of data with the compromise of having more complex models thus non-easeble interpretable which could be a challenge in specific contexts
+Deep learning allows the use of massive amount of data with the compromise of having more complex models thus difficult to interpret which could be a challenge in specific contexts.
-All in all, a compromise is necessary.
-Which compromise regarding data, computing resources, model complexity and interpretability, is according to the analysis and final application.
+All in all, a compromise is necessary for either proposed approach to handle high dimensionality datasets.
+Which compromise regarding data, computing resources, model complexity and interpretability, should be based on the needed analysis and final application.